rbengtsson/appservices-start-stop/README.md

+NOTICE!

+This plugin is deprecated and has been unpublished from Visual Studio Marketplace.
+Please use the standard tasks that now exists for stopping and starting your Azure Web Apps in your Azure DevOps builds and releases.

+---

 This repository contains a Visual Studio Team Services plugin called "Azure App Services - Start and Stop".
 More information is available on the Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=rbengtsson.appservices-start-stop